BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Finally, the SCs would carry the loading.
 As described before, the FE import procedures convert the FE loading (i.e. FE node/element loading) into the component loading.
-For example, a stiffener physically carries the folloowing load components:
+For example, a stiffener physically carries the following load components:
 - the axial load (tension or compression) and
 - the bending load.

-The loading on each type is defined by an EO such as EO_Load__Stiffener.
+The loading on each type is defined by an EO such as `EO_SCL__Stiffener`.
 The load EOs carries data for a number of LCs assigned to the DAG.
 Hence, the load EOs store a double matrix.